A fast site without slow down.

 The home page loaded several 8MB images 🤤

-I don’t know if you can visualize the weight it reaches, but it’s huge.
+I don't know if you can visualize the weight of that, but it's huge.

-So we exploded the load time of our site just with an image too big which has huge dimensions.
+So we killed the load time of our site with an image that had huge dimensions and was simply too big.